In this article, we provide you several useful methods and one bonus tip to fix iTunes not syncing songs and other data.

 iOS 13.3 is released on Dec.
 10, 2019.

-If you always prefer an easy and quick way to sync iTunes data to your iDevices, then you cannot miss AnyTrans for iOS.
+If you always prefer an easy and quick way to sync iTunes data to your iDevices, then you cannot miss AnyTrans.
 Let you transfer data between iTunes and iPhone without effort.
-Here are some main features of AnyTrans for iOS you may interest in:
+Here are some main features of AnyTrans you may interest in:

 Here are the steps you can sync iTunes to your iPhone:

 Step 1.
-Free download AnyTrans for iOS, install and launch it.
+Free download AnyTrans, install and launch it.
 Then connect your iPhone to the computer via USB cable.

 Step 2.
 Click iTunes Library > Choose the data you want to sync > Select all or some items you need > Click Send to Device to start.

 In this post, we introduced five basic ways for iTunes troubleshooting when your iTunes syncing session failed/iPhone won’t sync with iTunes.
-And another iTunes alternative, AnyTrans for iOS would be helpful the solve the issue.
+And another iTunes alternative, AnyTrans would be helpful the solve the issue.
 Also, it works for transferring data between iTunes and your iDevices.
-Please feel free to download AnyTrans for iOS and try it free.
+Please feel free to download AnyTrans and try it free.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >